15 Incredible Festivals in Oaxaca to Experience in 2023

 The tradition of Good Samaritan’s Day originates from a biblical story of a thirsty Jesus who asked a Samaritan woman for water and she obliged.

-TIP – Bring your own cup for this festival.
+Tip – Bring your own cup for this festival.
 Oaxaca City recently asked everyone to bring their own in an effort to cut down on waste.
 I love that many Oaxacans embrace being eco-friendly!

-9. Oaxaca Festival of Traditional Chefs (April)
+10. Oaxaca Festival of Traditional Chefs (April)

 For one weekend in late April, the aromas of the eight regions of Oaxaca fill the air at Plaza de la Danza.